What’s smarter—to pay off your student debt first or to start investing in real estate first?

 In most cases, you can defer your student loan payments, too.
 That means putting your student loan payments on hold until you are making real money.
 Take advantage of that and invest so that you have the surplus to pay your student loan payments later.

-The quick and easy test to decide which you should do first is to determine which choice gives you the best returns.
-For example, if you are paying 5% interest on your student loans but can reasonably expect 8% or 10% returns on a real estate investment, invest first.
+The quick and easy test to decide what you should do first is to determine which choice gives you the best returns.
+For example, if you are paying 5 percent interest on your student loans but can reasonably expect 8 or 10 percent returns on a real estate investment, invest first.
 You can then both pay back the student loans and keep the change.

 What will you do?